 Although ExpressVPN discloses its use of virtual servers, and isn't hiding that fact from its users, in my opinion they aren’t advertising it well enough either.
 Transparency is incredibly important, especially when it concerns consumers' digital privacy.

-For this reason, we urge ExpressVPN, Hide My Ass, PureVPN, and any other VPNs that are using virtual server locations to make it clear exactly which servers are virtual and where subscribers are actually connecting.
+For this reason, we urge ExpressVPN, HMA, PureVPN, and any other VPNs that are using virtual server locations to make it clear exactly which servers are virtual and where subscribers are actually connecting.

 At the end of the day, this isn’t a scandal.
 As far as I can tell, this practice hasn't harmed any consumers as yet.
 However, there's no doubt that more transparency would be good for consumers, good for the VPNs' reputations, and good for the VPN industry as a whole.